DNACENSolutions/NetworkasCodeAIAssistant/README.md

 ### Seamless GitHub Integration
 - Always access the latest workflows, playbooks, and schemas from the [catalyst-center-ansible-iac](https://github.com/cisco-en-programmability/catalyst-center-ansible-iac) repository.
+- *NOTE:* By default, the most updated version of the `catalyst-center-ansible-iac` repository is cloned.

 ### Fast, Context-Aware Responses
 - Utilizes a Retrieval-Augmented Generation (RAG) approach for rapid, relevant answers.